Karen Linder

-Karen A. Linder (born 1960) is an American business leader, investor, author and artist.
-She serves as CEO and president of Tethon 3D, a 3d printing company, and as principal of Linseed Capital, a private investment firm.
+Karen A. Linder (born 1960) is an American businesswoman, author and artist.
+She is CEO and president of Tethon 3D, a 3d printing company, and a principal of Linseed Capital, a private investment firm.
 Her book, The Women of Berkshire Hathaway, was published in 2012 by John Wiley & Sons.

 Business activities

 3D Printing

 Linder is founder and CEO of Tethon3D, a privately held company based in Omaha, Nebraska that develops materials for ceramic 3D printing and provides modeling, scanning and printing services.
 Notable projects include producing ceramic materials for artificial reef ecosystems, unique construction materials, and a ceramic resin composite for use in stereolithography 3D printing.

 Entrepreneurship

 In 2012, she founded Linspiration, Inc., a consulting service to mentor and educate entrepreneurs.
 This activity was folded into Linseed Capital, a company she co-founded, that now has provided support to more than 20 portfolio companies in the Midwest.
 She was a co-founder of the Pipeline Entrepreneurship Fellowship, a three-state organization which provides intensive mentoring to entrepreneurs with high-growth potential.
 She is a board member of the Nebraska Angels, and of SkyVu Entertainment a leading mobile gaming company. and board advisor to Flywheel, a web design and hosting company.